Kiwis Doin' Dylan - Part II

 “I Shall Be Released “

 on LP “The Tongues” Zodiac ZLP 1041.
 The Hi-Revving Tongues were an Auckland group who performed in New Zealand from about 1967 to 1972 with one year in Australia.
 This album with two Dylan tracks was their second and last album as The Hi-Revving Tongues.
+(The remaining members renamed themselves The Tongues.)
 They have been described as "early New Zealand purveyors of psychedelic pop music and won a huge following".
+Much information on this group is at Bruce Sergent's website entry The Hi-Revving Tongues.

 It was still a Folk Scene, but definitely beginning to move on....